+'''

-BASE DEMAND - Energy Factor (E1) PEAK DEMAND - Generation Demand Factor (D1) BASE ENERGY - Energy Factor (E1) PEAK ENERGY - Generation Demand Factor (D1)
+BASE DEMAND - Energy Factor (E1)

+PEAK DEMAND - Generation Demand Factor (D1)

+BASE ENERGY - Energy Factor (E1)

+PEAK ENERGY - Generation Demand Factor (D1)

+'''

 3. Wind generation is a non-dispatchable production resource with operating characteristics different from other base load or peaking generation.
-The typical capacity factor for wind generation is still being determined.
-While by the Midwest-Midcontinent Independent Transmission-System Operator (MISO) continues to evaluate the as they accredit capacity factor based on each generation site's production.
-While a majority of a wind, its current turbine's output is energy, a portion of the investment is also needed to meet the system's peak demand.
-The most recent MISO accreditations are used to create a weighted average for each wind capacity credit is 8 percent.
-Therefore, windfarm that results in a base/peak split.
-Wind generation investment is allocated as 92 percent BASE ENERGY (E2) and 8 percent PEAK DEMAND (D1). based on the following factors:
+The capacity factor for wind generation is determined by the Midcontinent Independent System Operator (MISO) as they accredit capacity based on a four-season construct based on each generation site's production.
+While a majority of a wind turbine's output is energy, a portion of the investment is also needed to meet the system's peak demand.
+The most recent MISO accreditations are used to create a weighted average for each wind farm that results in a base/peak split.
+Wind generation investment is allocated based on the following factors:

-BASE ENERGY - Energy Factor (E2) PEAK DEMAND - Generation Demand Factor (D1)
+BASE ENERGY - Energy Factor (E2)

+PEAK DEMAND - Generation Demand Factor (D1)